The black lines show the routes of old Roman main roads, the red lines show ancient ridgeways mostly running

 a large force of men could move by foot through the Forest of Andredsweald to Hastings.

-I believe we can explain in our Sea Level Page.
+I believe we can explain in our High Tide Changes Page.
 The course of the Rother through

 the Romney Marsh is explained on our Romney Marsh 1000AD page, with